Kitchen tech to de-stress Christmas dinner

 Your fridge freezer is your best friend

 If you try to make everything from scratch on Christmas morning, it’s a recipe for chaos.
-Instead, make lots of the trimmings in advance and freeze them such as your gravy, pigs in blankets and braised red cabbage.
+Instead, make some of your trimmings in advance and freeze them, such as your gravy, pigs in blankets and braised red cabbage.

 Use a spacious oven which heats quickly

 Cooking Christmas dinner in one oven can be a hot-pan juggling act and a nightmare of timings and temperatures.
 The turkey needs to roast at 170°C, but the potatoes need 200°C to crisp up, and that’s before the canapés, pigs in blankets and red cabbage have been warmed through.

 Here’s where a double oven can be a Christmas blessing.
 With the AEG 49106IU-MN cooker you can roast your turkey in the main oven on a low heat while your potatoes and extra trimmings are cooking at a higher temperature in the top oven.
 Or keep your prepared veg and stuffing warm while the turkey cools and the roasties finish.

 Induction hobs offer the fast and flexible heat of gas, but are much safer and easier to clean.
 That gravy you left to the last minute will be piping hot in no time.
 The Cataluxe cleaning technology on the AEG’s induction hob turns splashes of grease into a fine ash which is easily wiped away.
 No more spending hours cleaning fiddly gas hobs!